Advocacy Tracker

 New regulations addressing potential AI discrimination

-• Numerous states have or are considering AI-related restrictions.
-Members are encouraged to closely follow these developing regulations that generally mandate against “AI-generated algorithmic discrimination” in hiring, promotions and other decisions.
+• Numerous states have or are considering AI-related restrictions, that generally prohibit “AI-generated algorithmic discrimination” in hiring, promotions and other decisions.
+NAFEM encourages members to closely monitor these requirements to ensure compliance.

-California Prop 65 labeling requirements require ongoing monitoring
+California Prop 65 labeling requirements require regular ongoing monitoring

 • California’s Proposition 65 – The Safe Drinking Water and Toxic Enforcement Act – requires companies to provide warning labels to notify people of exposure to more than 1,000 chemicals known to cause cancer, birth defects or other reproductive harm.
-Members should review the requirements of Prop 65 impacting their businesses.
+Members should review Prop 65 requirements to determine how the law affects their businesses.

 NAFEM and others request suspension of WA lead in cookware regs